 The Morton Arboretum's green roof, on a portion of the Visitor Center's rooftop, demonstrates a commitment to improving energy efficiency, reducing the carbon footprint, and beautifying the world.
-The green roof is not accessible for public viewing but is utilized for participants in education and horticulture programs.
+The green roof is not accessible for public viewing but is utilized for growing herbs for use by the Ginkgo Restaurant.

 Why plant a roof?